velodrome-finance/docs/pages/legal.md

 # Legal Disclaimer

-Please read this disclaimer carefully before using https://velodrome.finance and/or any of its sub-domains (hereinafter, referred to as the "Website").
+Please read this disclaimer carefully before using https://velodrome.finance and/or any of its sub-domains (hereinafter referred to as the "Website").

 By using the Website, you confirm that you accept this legal disclaimer and agree to comply with it.
 If you do not agree, you must not use the Website.